-Subgrade cement treatment is complete at all locations except for areas with outstanding earthwork, including the northbound exit ramp south of IH 20, a short section of mainlanes at existing FM 849, and at the former archaeological site.
+Subgrade cement treatment is complete at all locations except for areas with outstanding earthwork, including the northbound exit ramp south of IH 20, a short section of main lanes at existing FM 849, and at the former archaeological site.
 Flexible base has been placed almost everywhere the subgrade has been treated.
-Outstanding flexible base areas include a 1.5 miles section between the former archeological area and CR 4118 along with the three locations still lacking cement treatment as summarized above.
-Major pavement activities progressed in March, including the placement of two inches of asphalt for three of the four ramps at FM 16 and four inches of asphalt for the mainlanes from the Davis Branch Tributary bridge to the halfway point between CR 4118 and CR 431, covering approximately two miles.
+Outstanding flexible base areas include a 1.5 mile section between the former archeological area and CR 4118 along with the three locations still lacking cement treatment as summarized above.
+Major asphalt activities progressed during the reporting period, including the placement of two inches of asphalt for three of the four ramps at FM 16 and the first four inches of asphalt for the main lanes from existing FM 849 to the halfway point between FM 16 and CR 431, covering approximately three and a half miles, over half the length of the project.